risan/nginx-config/README.md

 ```

 ### ssl
-This is where DHE chippers parameters and all of the SSL certificates will be stored.
+This is where DHE ciphers parameters and all of the SSL certificates will be stored.
 Usually, you'll just create symbolic links here that point out to the real certificate path.

 ### mime.types
 This is the file where you can map file extensions to its MIME types.